From £38,1957

 84% get more money with

-As Renault continues relentlessly to fire new cars into the market, it’s becoming increasingly difficult to remember which of its models does what, how much it costs and what it goes up against - particularly as the vast majority are SUV-shaped.
+As Renault continues to relentlessly fire new cars into the market, it’s becoming increasingly difficult to remember which of its models does what.
+This is especially true for the firm’s flagship, the Renault Rafale.

-That’s especially true of the Renault Rafale, a flagship coupé-crossover that replaces no previous Renault model and doesn’t quite line up directly against anything else on sale right now, in terms of shape, size and price.
+This coupé-crossover, named after a 1930s racing aeroplane, doesn’t quite line up directly against anything else on sale right now, in terms of shape, size and price.

 Advertisement